you-dont-need/You-Dont-Need-Momentjs/README.md

 isDate(new Date());
 // => true

-// dayjs ❌ not support is date
+// dayjs ❌ does not support is date
 ```

 **[⬆ back to top](#quick-links)**